 Expect to provide at least your most recent income tax return, and very possibly your returns for the past two years.
-This may also include business tax returns and notice to reader statements, if your business is a partnership, a corporation, or an Limited Liability Corporation (LLC).
+This may also include business tax returns and notice to reader statements if your business is a partnership, a corporation, or a Limited Liability Corporation (LLC).

 Any tax returns required must be signed and complete with all schedules included.
 Lenders also routinely ask that you provide the corresponding Notice of Assessment (NOA) and/or Proof of Income Statement for each tax filing.
 This is an effort to prevent the use of fraudulent income tax returns as well as confirm that you’ve paid your taxes in full and there are no outstanding balances owed to Canada Revenue Agency (CRA)